papertrail-ai/papertrail-ai/README.md

 ### Contribution guidelines ###

-Contributors Wanted: Inquire Within.
+Contributors Wanted: Inquire within.
 Licence fees from Marketplace will be shared with contributors.

 Join our communities on the following channels:
 http://papertrail-ai.slack.com